5004sora/SecretCode/README.md

 # SecretCode
-An adaptation of the "Secret Code" board game
+An adaptation of the "Secret Code" board game using Objected Oriented Programming.

 The "Secret Code" game is a board game for two players.
 One player (P1) chooses a code comprised of four colours in a unique combination for the other player (P2) to guess.
 P2 then has ten turns to guess the code, while being given hints along the way (full rules in game).